carrete/datopro-mic/README.md

 ### Run Datomic Pro on Fly.io

-* Change the value of the `CONTAINER_PATH` variable in the top-level Makefile from `carrete/datopro-mic` to match your fork of the this repo
+* Change the value of the `CONTAINER_PATH` variable in the top-level Makefile from `carrete/datopro-mic` to match your fork of this repo

 * [Create a Fly.io Access Token](https://fly.io/user/personal_access_tokens)